 Moreton Island Lies 1.5 hours off the coast of Brisbane and is the third-largest sand island in the world.
 Most people will visit the Tangalooma Island Resort and the activities it provides.
 However, the biggest draw card would be the nightly dolphin visit, where you can get up close to these wild creatures.

 The Resort provides many different styles of accommodation, from budget to luxury, as well as a restaurant, bar, and activities & tour booking centre.
-You can visit for a day, but recommended at least for an overnight stay to experience most of the sites.
+You can visit this Queensland Island for a day, but recommended at least for an overnight stay to experience most of the sites.

 Obviously being a sand island, there are four-wheel-drive tours that take you tobogganing, or snorkelling/ diving tours to explore the 14 different shipwrecks.
 Jet skis can be hired, kayaks, paddleboards, or even Quad bikes or Helicopter tours.
 Consequently, at the end of the day and with the resort facing west, it’s a magnificent spot to watch a sunset.